All Episodes

 Wow.

-All right, so at this point then, everybody piles back into the truck and you go back up The quarter mile to the site where you last saw Travis.
+All right, so at this point then, everybody piles back into the truck, and you go back up the quarter mile to the site where you last saw Travis.

 Well, there was a little more discussion that went on there, but it takes a long time to explain these sort of things.

-But yes, we did.
+But yes, we did go back.

 All right.

-Both of you stay right there.
+All right, both of you stay right there.

 Stay planted, everybody.